I work across manufacturing, quality assurance, and process development.

 Market Context

-To understand the potency of the method I implemented, one must first understand the environment in which it was deployed.
-In the mid-2000s, the California medical cannabis market was a legal and commercial paradox.
+Context for the method requires understanding the operating environment.
+In the mid-2000s, the California medical cannabis market operated under contradictory state and federal law.
 Under state law (Proposition 215), dispensaries were permitted to operate as non-profit collectives, serving patients with a doctor's recommendation.
 However, under federal law, all cannabis activity remained strictly illegal as a Schedule I controlled substance.

 This created a high-risk, unstable ecosystem with profound operational consequences: